Sailboat Charter Vacation

 Ekincik.
 Twenty miles east of Marmaris,

-Ekincik Bay is a pine encircled bit of heaven.
-And
+Ekincik Bay is a pine encircled

-does it have a restaurant!
+bit of Utopia.
+And does it have a restaurant!

-unimpeachable.
+service impeccable.
 And beaches.
 And a river boat to ancient Caunos.
-You can read about Caunos in Herodotus's
+You can read about Caunos in Herodotus's History, a city-state and maritime power

-by the Persian Harpagus.
-There remains nevertheless considerable evidence of the ancient city's
+until its citizens were dispatched in 545 BC by the Persian Harpagus.
+There remains nevertheless considerable

-revival under Mausolus of Caria and, of course, under the Romans.
-Dramatic rock tombs further
+evidence of the ancient city's revival under Mausolus of Caria and, of course, under the Romans.
+Dramatic rock

-up river near Dalyan and its fresh-water lake.
+tombs further up river near Dalyan and its fresh-water lake.

 *The beginning of the end was probably less definite, rather a gradual consequence of hubris